mobosure/data-science-projects/README.md

 - Contribute to open-source projects and collaborate with the data science community.

 Thank you for visiting my GitHub!
 Let's create something amazing together! 🚀

----

-Feel free to personalise any sections or details to reflect your experience and aspirations better.
-Good luck with your GitHub page!